NBISweden/module-dmp-dm-practices/_episodes/03-exercise-part2.md

 ## Create a document
 When the questions are answered it is time to produce the document with the DMP.

-* Click on `Settings` in the orientation bar in the top of the page.
+* Click on `Settings` in the navigation bar in the top of the page.

 * Select `SciLifeLab Vetenskapsrådet DMP` from the list of templates.